-&lt;sup>4 This return denotes an average return calculated by dividing the dividends paid divided by the average Net Asset Value (Cum Income) of the Company for the period
+4 This return denotes an average return calculated by the dividends paid divided by the average Net Asset Value (Cum Income) of the Company for the period.
+This is an Alternative Performance Measure as defined on page 116.

-&lt;sup>5 This return denotes an average return calculated by dividing the income earned on the balance sheet investments for the period by the average capital invested in balance sheet loans each month in the period.
+5 This return denotes an average return calculated by dividing the income earned on the balance sheet investments for the period by the average capital invested in balance sheet loans each month in the period.
 This return includes limited gearing on the balance sheet portfolio.
+This is an Alternative Performance Measure as defined on page 116.